Overdose deaths from opioids continue to rise in Alaska

-ANCHORAGE, Alaska (AP) — A state report shows the number of deadly opioid overdoses in Alaska increased again with the powerful painkiller fentanyl linked to a larger portion of the deaths last year.
+ANCHORAGE, Alaska (AP) — The number of deadly opioid overdoses in Alaska has increased again with the powerful painkiller fentanyl linked to a larger portion of the deaths last year, according to a state report.

-KTUU-TV reports the preliminary numbers from the state Department of Health and Social Services show that 108 Alaska residents died from opioid overdoses in 2017, a number that has been steadily rising over the past seven years.
+The preliminary numbers from the state Department of Health and Social Services show that 108 Alaska residents died from opioid overdoses in 2017, a number that has been steadily rising over the past seven years, KTUU-TV reported Thursday.

-According to the report, 623 opioid overdose deaths have been reported in the state from 2010-17, increasing by 77 percent.
+Between 2010 and 2017, 623 opioid overdose deaths were reported in the state, increasing by 77 percent, according to the report.

-Fentanyl-related deaths have increased dramatically, linked to 5 in 2016 and 28 last year.
+The number of Fentanyl-related deaths increased dramatically last year, linked to 5 in 2016 and 28 in 2017.

 Most Read Nation & World Stories